 Given the above hybrid influences, trade-offs and contestations, it is important to gain sight of the institutional realities and dynamics at the meso-level.
-The BANKSETA management, the local business school hosting the BANKSETA IEDP and the heads of the retail banks' LDCs provide a glimpse into these organisational complexities through their perspectives of their lived experiences.
+The BANKSETA management, Article Error (3) LDCs provide a glimpse into these organisational complexities through their perspectives of their lived experiences.
 The BANKSETA management and LDC heads navigate and negotiate their respective organisation's mandates, strategy, culture and purposes; the ways their organisations frame leadership, learning and development; and the education and skills development architecture and ecosystem wherein the business schools are intermediaries.
 They draw on their "sectoral" and "business" or firm-level perspectives and positions to help locate and differentiate themselves from each other and their leadership development.